cockroachdb/docs/_includes/v22.2/ui/sessions.md

 Session Start Time (UTC) | The timestamp at which the session started.
 Session Duration | The amount of time the session has been open.
 Session Active Duration | The amount of time transactions were executing while the session was open.
-Status  | The status of the session: `Active`, `Closed`, or `Idle`.
+Status  | The status of the session: `Active`,  `Idle`, or `Closed`.
 A session is `Active` if it has an open explicit or implicit transaction (individual SQL statement) with a statement that is actively running or waiting to acquire a lock.
+A session is `Idle` if it has no open transaction.
 A session is `Closed` if it has closed the connection to CockroachDB.
-A session is `Idle` if it is not executing a statement.
 Most Recent Statement | If more than one statement is executing, the most recent statement.
 If the session is Idle, the last statement.
 Statement Start Time (UTC) | The timestamp at which the statement started.
 Transaction Count | The number of transactions completed in the session.